 Not all cow ears are created equal.
 When you’re shopping for a cow ear for your dog, there are a few things you’ll want to keep in mind to ensure you’re choosing the best possible option.

-- Avoid cow ears that have been dyed or bleached.
+- Skip products that have been dyed or bleached

 How Do They Compare to Other Types of Dog Chews?